rsnel/mpfaudioutils/README.md

 * audio line in, speaker and line out

-The MPF includes software to store and retrieve data through the audio interface and is originally designed to use a cassetterecorder.
+The MPF includes software to store and retrieve data through the audio interface and is originally designed to use a cassette recorder.
 However, a normal PC with line out and mic in can also be used.

 This suite of programs enable you to translate between the audio file and a hex